 Create an instance template

-Autoscaling an Instance Group with Stackdriver Custom Metrics
+Autoscaling an Instance Group with Custom Cloud Monitoring Metrics

 The Node.js script is used to seed a custom metric with values that the instance group can respond to.
 In a production environment, you would base autoscaling on a metric that is relevant to your use case.

 - Compute Engine instance template - A template used to create each instance in the instance group.

 - Cloud Storage - A bucket used to host the startup script and other script files.